 Under ERISA, there are steps the employee can take to enforce the above rights.
 For instance, if the employee requests materials from the Plan and don't receive them within 30 days, the employee may file a suit in a federal court.
 In such a case, the court may require the Plan Administrator to provide the materials and pay the employee up to \$100 a day until the employee receives the materials, unless the materials were not sent because of reasons beyond the control of the Administrator.
 If the employee has a claim for benefits that is denied or ignored in whole or in part, the employee may file suit in a state or federal court.
 If the Plan fiduciaries misuse the Plan's money, or if the employee is discriminated against for asserting their rights, the employee may seek assistance from the U.S. Department of Labor, or the employee may file suit in a federal court.
 The court will decide who should pay court costs and legal fees.
 If the employee is successful, the court may order the person the employee sued to pay these costs and fees.
-If the employee is discriminated against for asserting their costs and fees.
+If the employee is discussed to pay these costs and fees.
+If the employee is first the employee to pay these costs and fees.
 If the employee is successful, the court may order the employee to pay these costs and fees, for example, if it finds the claim is frivolous.